Do Go On - 407 - The Real Pocahontas

 in a modern lens, some of the songs lyrics,

-but it's, it's kind of purposefully yuck, I guess.
+So it's, in a modern lens, it's yuck, but it's kind of purposefully yuck, I guess.

 So yeah, it's a love story, but it's also largely untrue.